edgeimpulse/expert-projects/image-projects/fomo-ad-in-aws.md

 The first model we will develop will be our baseline, serving as our starting point.

-It consist of a categorical image classification using a pre-trained MobileNet.
+It consists of a categorical image classification using a pre-trained MobileNet.

-Categorical (rather than binary) classification to allow for the addition of more categories of anomalies in the future.
+This is Categorical (rather than binary) classification to allow for the addition of more categories of anomalies in the future.

 Have a look at the training in [this notebook](https://github.com/emergy-official/anomaly.parf.ai/blob/main/ai/notebooks/1_baseline.ipynb)